StoneStepsInc/fit/README.md

   * `-v [scan-id]`

     Scans the file tree and reports added, modified or changed files.
-This option cannot detect removed files.
+    See the `-R` option for reporting removed files.

     If a scan number provided as a value, the file tree will be verified against that scan.

+  * `-R`

+    Instructs `fit` to report removed files against the base scan, which is either the last scan or the scan specified in the `-v` option.
+May only be used if `-v` is also specified.

+    Note, that for this option to work, the same directories must be specified for the verification scan as were used in the base scan.

+    For example, if the base scan recorded files under `Pictures` and `Documents`, and the verification scan only specifies `Pictures`, then all files under `Documents` will be reported as removed.
+This happens because file removals are tracked against all files recorded in the base scan, not individual directories.

   * `-m scan-message`